GayaneMirakyan/SPLab_Project/README.md

 	TestForReverseNum.sh is for testing ReverseNum.sh script.

 ## 4. Docker
-	Dockerfile for building a Docker image, which will run ReverseNum.sh script for reversing 7894.
+	Dockerfile for building a Docker image, which will run all my scripts.